NavyaG-lab/Tech-writer/glossary.md

 ## Microservice structure and hexagonal architecture terms

 ### interceptors
-middleware code that validates if the client can access that scope (have the right permissions, or that the payload they are sending is in the correct format or even if it has some specific key-value)
+Middleware code that validates if the client can access that scope (have the right permissions, or that the payload they are sending is in the correct format or even if it has some specific key-value)

 ### service.clj
-the primary HTTP entry point.
-It defines the HTTP API that will be exposed to the outside world.
+Defines the HTTP API that will be exposed to the outside world.
 HTTP url endpoint generally have _interceptors_ attached to them.
-Each entry should have a schema, so that invalid data sent by clients connecting into this entry will not be forwarded to code and behave in unexpected ways
+Each HTTP handler should have a schema, so that invalid data sent by clients connecting into this entry will not be forwarded to code and behave in unexpected ways.

 ### diplomat
-is an abstraction over "the outside world".
+Is a nubank specific term and is an abstraction over "the outside world".
 It is responsible to wire the ports in the hexagonal architecture.
 * diplomat/consumer.clj, contains code responsible for consuming kafka topics.
 Invokes adapter and controller code.
 Exceptions thrown during message consumption will result in deadletters
 * diplomat/producer.clj, produces kafka messages to topics.
-* diplomat/http_in.clj, contains handlers used in by http entry points defined in `service.clj`.
+* diplomat/http_in.clj, contains handlers used in by HTTP entry points defined in `service.clj`.
 Some older or smaller services put their handler code directly in `service.clj`
-* diplomat/http_out.clj, contains logic to make outgoing http requests.
+* diplomat/http_out.clj, contains logic to make outgoing HTTP requests.

 ### adapters
-transform data that came from the outside world into beautiful EDN (Clojure maps with keywords as keys).
+Transform data that came from the outside world into beautiful EDN (Clojure maps with keywords as keys).
 It can just delegate into a schema (trying to coerce the data) or it can transform data into the schema (e.g., an SQL query that returns data that we'll convert into maps with the correct types).
 External wire schemas are nested, while internal model schemas are flat to be more easily stored in databases, so adapters will convert between these formats.

 For example, given the following data: